SvenBroeckling/phasesix-rulebook/published/combat_en.md

 The attacked character can dodge a melee attack as a reaction.
 This requires that the attacked character has an action available and can sense the attacker.
 Thus, an attack from behind cannot be dodged.

-The value is equal to the dodge value of the lineage plus the average of speed and dexterity (rounded up).
+The value is equal to the dodge value of the character templates plus the average of speed and dexterity (rounded up).
 The load of armor and weapons reduces this value.
-Character templates can change it.

 To dodge an attack, the character rolls a die to his value in *Dodge*.
 The minimum roll for this is increased by the number of hits the opponent scores.
 If the attacked person scores at least one success, he has completely dodged the attack.